Backup power used at Ukraine nuclear site to fend off crisis

 Kremlin spokesman Dmitry Peskov cautioned Thursday that Russia’s decision did not mean the deal would be extended after it expires Nov.
 19.

 Russia had suspended its participation in the grain deal last weekend, citing an alleged Ukrainian drone attack against its Black Sea fleet in Crimea.
-Ukraine didn't claim responsibility for the attack, and Zelenskyy said Wednesday that Moscow's return to the agreement showed "Russian blackmail did not lead to anything."
+Ukraine said the Russians mishandled their own weapons.

-In Moscow, the Russian Foreign Ministry summoned British Ambassador Deborah Bronnert on Thursday to protest what it alleges was the participation of British instructors in the Oct.
-29 attack by drones on Black Sea fleet facilities in Sevastopol, Crimea.
+In Moscow, the Russian Foreign Ministry summoned British Ambassador Deborah Bronnert on Thursday to protest what it alleged was British instructors' help in the Oct.
+29 attack by drones on Black Sea fleet in Sevastopol, Crimea.
 Bronnert made no comment after the meeting.

-Under the grain export deal, Russia was supposed to be allowed to resume fertilizer and grain exports, but Russian Foreign Minister Sergey Lavrov said Thursday he hadn't seen progress on that issue.
+Under the grain export deal, Russia was supposed to be allowed to resume fertilizer and grain exports, but Russian Foreign Minister Sergey Lavrov said Thursday he hadn't seen progress on that.

-The ships that set sail Thursday from Ukraine included one carrying 29,000 tons of sunflower seeds for Oman and one carrying 67,000 tons of corn to China.

 Since the deal was reached in July, 430 ships have exported 10 million tons of Ukrainian agricultural products to countries in Africa, Asia and Europe.
 Ukraine's infrastructure ministry said export volumes in October “could have been 30-40% higher if Russia had not artificially blocked inspections.”

 “I’m not optimistic, I’m not pessimistic.
-I’m determined,” Guterres told reporters in New York, emphasizing it's important to clear obstacles for Russian food and fertilizer exports, which include insurance and port guarantees for Russian ships that Western businesses have avoided.
+I’m determined,” Guterres told reporters in New York, adding it's important to clear obstacles for Russian food and fertilizer exports.

-The grain deal is one of the few areas where the warring parties are cooperating.
-Another is exchanges of prisoners and the bodies of war casualties.
-Both sides announced another prisoner exchange Thursday, this involving 107 military personnel on each side.
+Both sides announced another prisoner exchange Thursday, involving 214 military personnel in total.

 Elsewhere, a Ukrainian military official said Russia is using Belarusian territory to launch drone strikes.
-Oleksii Hromov, a representative of the Ukrainian military’s General Staff, said Iranian drones are flying into Ukraine from a military base in the Belarusian city of Luninets, 100 kilometers (62 miles) north of the Ukrainian border.
+Oleksii Hromov said Iranian drones are flying into Ukraine from a military base in the Belarusian city of Luninets, 100 kilometers (62 miles) north of the border.

-Belarusian President Alexander Lukashenko has supported Russia’s attack on Ukraine, prompting international criticism and sanctions against his government in Minsk.
+The U.N. nuclear agency, meanwhile, said Thursday its inspections have found no evidence to support Russia's unfounded claims that Ukraine is planning to set off radioactive "dirty bombs" after examining three locations in Ukraine.
+Western nations have called Moscow's repeated claims "transparently false."

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine